 The most common cat diseases are similar to the human being or like your kids.
 They are commonly suffering from noninfectious diseases like diarrhea, vomiting, dental problems, bite by other animals, kidney problems.
 The infectious diseases are rabies, feline Panleukopenia, feline immunodeficiency virus, heartworm, ringworm, and upper respiratory illnesses.
-There may be some parasitic cat diseases like toxoplasmosis; babesiosis may be affected which are contagious and transmitted by human and other companion animals.
+There may be some parasitic cat diseases like toxoplasmosis; babesiosis may be affected which are contagious and transmitted by humans and other companion animals.

 1. Feline Rabies

 Feline rabies virus infection is caused by an RNA virus of the Rhabdoviridae family.
 The virus replicates to the central nervous system of the cat.
-The virus is then transported out of the CNS to other body tissues through peripheral, motor and sensory nerves.
+The virus is then transported out of the CNS to other body tissues through the peripheral, motor, and sensory nerves.
 An animal is infectious when the salivary gland is affected.

 When the disease affects your pet cat the following symptoms are shows: Pica, Fever, Seizures, Paralysis, Hydrophobia, Joint Dropped, Inability to swallow, Excessive excitability, Dropping Salivation, Changes in attitude and behavior, Comma and death.

 You can also use sodium bicarbonate, caustic soda, quaternary ammonium compounds, tincture iodine for washing of biting site.
 You can give anti-rabies serum around the wound.
 The prevention of rabies is more important than treatment.
-You should be used both killed virus vaccine( 1 year and three years) and a feline recombinant rabies vaccine.
+You should be used both the killed virus vaccine( 1 year and three years) and a feline recombinant rabies vaccine.

-2. Feline Immunodeficiency Virus
+2. Feline Immunodeficiency Virus (FIV)

 The signs of FIV you could observe in your pet cats are: Suppression of immune function results in a plethora, Lymphadenopathy, Neutropenia, Fever, Diarrhea, Upper Respiratory infection, Gastrointestinal Infections, Stomatitis, Gingivitis, Uveitis, Decreased activity, lethargy, and weight loss.

-3. Feline Leukemia Virus (FLV)
+3. Feline Leukemia Virus (FeLV)

 There is no treatment of Feline Leukemia Virus infection in cats.
 The only way to protect from FLV is to prevent the spreading of the infection.
-There are several vaccines found in markets which offer relatively good protection against FLV.
+There are several vaccines found in markets that offer relatively good protection against FLV.

 Toxoplasmosis is a systemic disease caused by the Toxoplasma Gondi a coccidian parasite.
 This is the most common domestic pet cat disease.
 The toxoplasmosis is transmitted to your cats through congenital infection, ingestion of infected tissue, and ingestion of oocyst contaminated food and water.